 CPU: Quad-core Intel Core i5 – octa-core Intel Core i9 | Graphics: Up to NVIDIA Quadro RTX 5000 in 2019 model | RAM: Up to 32GB | Screen: 15.6-inch, (3840 × 2160) LTPS | Storage: Up to 1TB SSD | SD card slot: No | Thunderbolt 3 port: Yes

-One of the only laptops on our list with an Ethernet port, the 2019 version also features two Thunderbolt 3 ports and a SIM tray for fast 4G speeds on the go.
+One of the only laptops on our list with an Ethernet port, the latest version also features two Thunderbolt 3 ports and a SIM tray for fast 4G speeds on the go.

-For editors working with HDR content the P53’s optional Dolby Vision 4K touch display is on another level, with tones that other laptops will completely miss, and with up to 32GB RAM and 1TB SSD storage, it’ll fly through edits and give you plenty of space to store them.
+For editors working with HDR content the P53’s optional Dolby Vision 4K touch display is on another level, with tones that other laptops will completely miss.
+And with up to 32GB RAM and 1TB SSD storage, this laptop will fly through edits and give you plenty of space to store them.